There is a common theme to the start of my flareups with diverticulitis. It boils down to stresses on my digestive system.

 LETS KEEP EATING SO MY GUTS BURST!!!

-Why did I pay him $55 (my deductable, god knows what the insurance is paying) to sit over an hour (he was late) to spend 5 minutes with him.
+Why did I pay him $55 (my deductable, total bill $1800 including the MRI scan) to sit over an hour (he was late) to spend 5 minutes with him.
 I asked him if he even looked at the CT scan from a week ago.
 HE THEN PROCEDED TO ACTUALLY LOOK UP THE RESULTS.

 I specifically asked the nurses for any pamphlets or information on any special diet restrictions.
 The patient printout contained almost ZERO information.
 I learned more on the Mayo Clinic website doing my own research BEFORE the visit.
 The two questions I asked prompted him to respond in a snarky way, as if HOW DARE I question his schooling.
 I told him I will not be seeing the surgeon that he recommended, as I will be getting a second opinion.
 I repeated that statement to the nurses.